NikRam822/TatMobileAnalyzer/docs/SPECIFICATION_EN.md

 ## Introduction <a name="introduction"></a>

-The purpose of this document is to provide a comprehensive overview of the requirements for the development of a developer contribution assessment tool.
+The purpose of this document is to provide a comprehensive overview of the requirements for the development of a tool for estimating developer contributions to a project, as well as estimating project labor costs.
 It serves as a guide for stakeholders, developers, and project teams involved in the design, development, and implementation phases. design, development, and implementation.
 The SRS describes the functional and non-functional requirements that define the expected behavior and performance of the